New Jersey

 Application by petition

-Eligibility – offenses
+Eligibility – Indictable offenses (felonies)

 Expungement of indictable offenses is governed by N.J.
-Stat.
-Ann. § 2C:52-2, as amended in 2019.
+Stat. § 2C:52-2, as amended in 2019.
 Expungement may only be granted for a single indictable offense in a person’s lifetime unless the convictions were part of the same judgment or were “interdependent or closely related.” § 2C:52-14(e).
-Most serious and violent offenses, and serious drug offenses are ineligible, as are offenses committed by public officials and employees that “touched” the public office or position. §§ 2C:52-2(b) & (c).5
+Most serious and violent offenses, and serious drug offenses are ineligible, as are offenses committed by public officials and employees that “touched” the public office or position. §§ 2C:52-2(b) & (c).4 Up to four disorderly/petty disorderly persons offense petitions may be appended to a petition for an indictable offense.5 If additional petitions are appended, the waiting period for all offenses is “five years from the date of [the] most recent conviction, payment of fine, satisfactory completion of probation or parole, or release from incarceration.”
+N.J.
+Stat. § 2C-52:2(a).

 Persons convicted at any time of more than one indictable offense are ineligible for expungement under this authority (but see discussion of “clean slate” sealing below.
 N.J.
 Stat. § 2C-52:2(a).
-But see In re Petition for Expungement of the Criminal Record Belonging to T.O.
+Cf. In re Petition for Expungement of the Criminal Record Belonging to T.O.
+(A-55-19) (084009) (Sup.
+Ct., Jan.11, 2021)(a pardon dissolved the statutory bar to expungement of more than one felony, making the recipient eligible for consideration in the court’s discretion).

 Interdependent or closely related indictable offenses: There is no cap on the number of indictable offenses (or combination of indictable and disorderly/disorderly persons offenses) that may be expunged if the convictions were entered in a single judgement or were “interdependent or closely related in circumstances and were committed as part of a sequence of events that took place within a comparatively short period of time.”
 N.J.
-Stat.
-Ann. § 2C:52-2(a) (as amended by S-3307, § 1 (2017)).
+Stat. § 2C:52-2(a) (as amended by S-3307, § 1 (2017)).
 However, this authority is an alternative to the general “capped” authority, so individuals granted expungement under it are ineligible for expungement of additional convictions in the future.
 Under the 2019 law, prior convictions for which expungement is NOT sought no longer stand as a bar to eligibility.

-Disorderly persons & petty disorderly persons offenses
+Eligibility: Disorderly persons & petty disorderly persons offenses

 Expungement of disorderly/petty disorderly persons offenses is governed by N.J.
-Stat.
-Ann. § 2C:52-3.
+Stat. § 2C:52-3.
 Up to three convictions for disorderly persons/petty disorderly persons offenses may be expunged in a person’s lifetime, unless the convictions were entered on the same day or were “interdependent or closely related” (see below). § 2C:52-3(b).
 Effective October 1, 2018, the cap was raised to four convictions.
 S-3307, § 2 (2017).
 A separate petition must be filed for each offense.

-Expungement of disorderly/petty disorderly persons offenses under § 2C:52-3 is unavailable if a person has at any time been convicted of an indictable offense or more than three disorderly/petty disorderly persons offenses (raised to four effective October 1, 2018).
-N.J.
-Stat. § 2C:52-2(a); S-3307, § 2 (2017).
+By virtue of the 2019 amendments, prior convictions are no longer a bar to eligibility, though prior expungements are.
+Prior convictions are no longer a bar to eligibility Expungement of disorderly/petty disorderly persons offenses under § 2C:52-3 is unavailable if a person has at any time been convicted of an indictable offense or more than three disorderly/petty disorderly persons offenses (raised to four effective October 1, 2018), and expungement must be sought under § 2C:52-2(a); S-3307, § 2 (2017).

 Disorderly convictions entered on the same day, and interdependent or closely related offenses: Effective October 1, 2018, there will be no cap on the number of disorderly/disorderly persons offenses that may be expunged if the convictions were entered on the same day, or were “interdependent or closely related in circumstances and were committed as part of a sequence of events that took place within a comparatively short period of time.”
 N.J.
 Stat.
 Ann. § 2C:52-3(b) (as amended by S-3307, § 2 (2017)).
 However, this authority is an alternative to the general “capped” authority, so individuals granted expungement under it are ineligible for expungement of additional convictions in the future.
 Eligibility is limited to those with no convictions other than those for which expungement is sought.
 Id.